Frequently asked questions

 Will the site incorporate car parking?

-The amended DA incorporates an additional 60 car parking spaces for the Community and High Performance Centre, retains the same number of car parking currently provided for the childcare centre plus some additional parking along Innovation Way.
+The amended DA incorporates an additional 60 car parking spaces for the Community and High Performance Centre, retains the same number of car parking spaces currently provided for the childcare centre plus some additional parking along Innovation Way.

 Will the development create neighbourhood noise disturbances?